-Subsequently, MAP via a letter dated 15 February 2021, requested for a further extension till end of July 2021 to facilitate the negotiation on the Operating Agreements between MAHB and GoM.
+MAP via a letter dated 15 February 2021, requested for a further extension till end of July 2021 to facilitate the negotiation on the Operating Agreements between MAHB and GoM.
 KAF via a letter dated 17 February 2021, has agreed with MAP's request.

-(b) Contingent liabilities (cont'd.)
+(iii) (cont'd.)